What Luang Prabang Gets Wrong About Tourists (and Right About Everything Else): A Local's Perspective

 But walk two blocks off the main road in any direction.
 You'll find a neighborhood temple where monks are studying.
 A grandmother selling khao piak from a cart.
 Kids playing football in a dusty lot.
 That's still the real Luang Prabang.

-Q: What's one custom tourists should respect?
+Q: What's one custom to respect?